 CPS Announces New FinTech-Driven Automotive Financing Platform Enhancements

-New AI, Machine Learning, and FinTech Investments Provide Greater Payment Flexibility and Stronger Front & Back End Processing Systems for Faster and More Accurate Loan Support

-/EIN News/ -- LAS VEGAS, NV, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Consumer Portfolio Services, Inc. (Nasdaq: CPSS) ("CPS"), an independent specialty FinTech that provides indirect automobile financing to individuals with past credit problems, low incomes or limited credit histories is continuing its robust roll out of artificial intelligence, machine learning solutions to provide greater payment flexibility and more efficient processing of auto loans.
+LAS VEGAS, NV, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Consumer Portfolio Services, Inc. CPSS ("CPS"), an independent specialty FinTech that provides indirect automobile financing to individuals with past credit problems, low incomes or limited credit histories is continuing its robust roll out of artificial intelligence, machine learning solutions to provide greater payment flexibility and more efficient processing of auto loans.
 The company has closed out the year with three major partnerships to improve efficiencies, dramatically reduce funding time, and offer more payment options for borrowers.

 The company has chosen Informed.IQ to automatically calculate income, collect and clear credit stipulations and dealer docs, creating a better dealer and consumer experience throughout the auto lending process.
 CPS expects Informed.IQ's AI tools to significantly reduce the funding time.